Personal Independence Payment (PIP)

 - Money Advice Service provides online information on the full range of benefits that you may be entitled to.

-- Simple Payment Service was introduced as cheques are no longer used to pay state benefits and Pension credit.
+- Payment Exception Service was introduced as cheques are no longer used to pay state benefits and Pension credit.

 - The Cinemas Exhibitors’ Association (CEA) Card helps to ensure cinemas make reasonable adjustments for you if you need them because of a disability.
 With the card you can claim a free ticket for a carer or person accompanying you to the cinema.
 The card costs £6 .
 You can apply if you receive Disability Living Allowance; Attendance Allowance; Personal Independence Payment or Armed Forces Independence Payment or are registered as blind.